 5.2.
 A business continuity plan that considers information security requirements shall be implemented and tested at least once per calendar year.

 6.1.
-Regular backups of data, applications, and the configuration of servers and supporting devices shall occur to enable data recovery in the event of a disaster or business continuity event and retained according to Data Retention Policy.
+Regular backups of data, applications, and the configuration of servers and supporting devices shall occur to enable data recovery in the event of a disaster or business continuity event and retained according to Support and Maintenance Policy (“SMP”) and iCIMS Data Retention Policy.

 6.2.
-All backups shall be encrypted following Data Protection & Encryption Policy for data at rest and in transit.
+All backups shall be encrypted following Data Protection & Encryption Policy (refer to policy #1) for data at rest and in transit.

 6.4.
 Backups for critical systems and systems that contain production Subscriber Data, Personal Data and/or PII shall be performed on at least a daily basis.

 7.1.
-Up to date anti-virus software for the detecting, removing and protecting of suspected viruses shall be installed on all servers, workstations, and laptops.
+Up to date anti-virus software for the detecting, removing and protecting against suspected viruses shall be installed on all servers, workstations, and laptops.

 7.2.
-Anti-virus software shall be updated regularly for all workstations and servers with the latest anti-virus patches and/or signatures, where applicable.
+Anti-virus software shall be updated regularly for all servers, workstations and laptops with the latest anti-virus patches and/or signatures, where applicable.